 - Collision towing, where the policy of an insurance company owned by a provincial Crown Corporation operating exclusively within a province preempts CAA service.

-- Second or additional trips by the service person on any one call, including re-tows from a residence, from a repair facility, or from repair facility to repair facility.
+- Second or additional trips by the service person on any one call, including re-tows from a residence to a repair facility, from repair facility to repair facility, and from a repair facility to a residence.

-- Abandoned vehicles, towing a vehicle to a salvage yard, a vehicle that has failed a safety inspection, an impounded vehicle due to a legal infraction, and vehicles that are not plated or licensed, or have out-of-date registration stickers.
+- Abandoned vehicles, towing a vehicle to a salvage yard, a vehicle that either needs or has failed a safety inspection, an impounded vehicle due to a legal infraction, and vehicles that are not plated or licensed or have expired registration stickers.

-- Service to a vehicle willfully driven into an area not regularly travelled, e.g., vacant lot, open fields, beaches, private or recreational roads, yards, gravel, mud or snow filled driveways or alleys (service persons will not shovel snow), construction sites, unmaintained roads, frozen bodies of water, fire routes or other locations which cannot be reached safely.
-Note: a CAA tow driver has the right to assess the road and determine whether it is passable.
+- Service to a vehicle willfully driven into an area not regularly travelled, e.g., vacant lot, open fields, beaches, private or recreational roads, yards, gravel, mud or snow-filled driveways or alleys (CAA service personnel will not shovel snow), construction sites, unmaintained roads, frozen bodies of water, fire routes or other locations that cannot be accessed safely.
+CAA service personnel reserve the right to assess the road and determine its accessibility.

-- Transportation of vehicles or trailers from one place to another where there is no mechanical issue.
+- Transportation of vehicles or trailers from one place to another where there is no mechanical issue, this includes moving trailers from one campground to another or to a residence.

-- Service to school buses, motorcycles (under Classic Membership), and vehicles for hire, e.g. Uber, Lyft or those identified as taxis and limousines.
+- Service to school buses, motorcycles (under Classic Membership), and vehicles for hire; including taxis, limousines, Lyfts, Ubers, and similar.

-- Vehicles modified from original manufacture specifications are not covered under any Membership.
+- Vehicles modified from original manufacture's specifications are not covered under any Membership.

-- Vehicles with additional equipment such as salt spreaders or water tanks or plow blades, are not covered under any Membership level unless the equipment is removed.
+- Vehicles that have additional equipment such as (but not limited to) salt spreaders or water tanks or plow blades, are not covered under any Membership level unless the equipment is removed.

 - Loaded vehicles may not be eligible for service.
 We may ask you to unload your vehicle prior to providing service.

 - If a second service driver is required, the service will count as two service calls.
-This includes, but is not limited to safety blocker, second winch truck, help loading a vehicle, and some tows out of an underground facility.
+This includes (but is not limited to) a safety blocker, second winch truck, help loading a vehicle, and some tows out of an underground facility.

-- Membership services cannot be used for conducting business e.g., mechanic garages, dealerships or used car brokers.
+- CAA roadside assistance is not provided for commercial fleets used to operate a business.
+Membership services cannot be used for mechanic garages, dealerships or used car brokers, or individuals buying/selling vehicles..

 - Cost of parts, labour, and repairs.